Alex-V-Huang/NewHopeBootcamp/Week2/Week2.1/Git_Commands.md

 ## Making Changes to Your Repository
 - There are three steps to follow when making changes to your repository.
 These are adding, committing and pushing your changes.
 - These steps are important to run through regularly for both your website project repository and exercises repository.
+- Make sure you already have navigated to a repository in the command line.

-1. The first thing to do is to check the status of our repository.
+1. The first thing to do is to check the status of your repository.

 - Run ```git status```.
 This may reveal a list of changed or "untracked" files in red, as well what to do next.